spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 and the yield keyword is in principle as good indicator of async code as callbacks are.

-Unfortunately, the debugging story of generators is somewhat weak, especially because of the missing stack traces for thrown errors.
+Unfortunately, the debugging story for generators is somewhat bad, especially because of the missing stack traces for thrown errors.
 Fortunately, there are solutions and workarounds, like those implemented by genny (obtrusive, reduces performance) and galaxy (unobtrusive, but requires native modules).